 Free, fair, and regular elections are the cornerstone of democracy.
-But elections cannot be free and fair when one of the candidates meddles with the rules or unfairly tilts the playing field in their favor.
+But elections cannot be free and fair when one of the candidates meddles with the rules or unfairly tilts the playing field in his or her favor.
 In recent years, there have been alarming incidents of state and federal elected officials exercising improper influence in their own election contests.

-Manipulation at the state level
+Manipulation at the Federal Level

 Secretaries of state wield significant power in the administration of elections, which can open the electoral process to abuse.
 In Kansas, Secretary of State Kris Kobach sparked an ethics crisis when he initially refused to recuse himself from overseeing the recount of the 2018 gubernatorial contest between himself and incumbent governor.

 That same year, Georgia Secretary of State Brian Kemp, who was also running for governor, purged voters from the state’s voter rolls, froze 53,000 voter registration applications, and used the official secretary of state website to accuse his opponents, without evidence, of trying to hack the state’s voting system.
 Protect Democracy sued and forced Secretary Kemp to step down.
 (Read more about Brown v.
 Kemp.)